-We currently have three programs underway: two using our proprietary endoxifen (oral and topical formulations) and the other using our patented microcatheter technology.
+We currently have four programs underway: two using our proprietary endoxifen (oral and topical formulations) and two using our patented microcatheter technology.

-We are developing both oral and a topical formulation of endoxifen, which are now in a Phase 1 dose-finding clinical study being conducted by a leading Clinical Research Organization in Australia.
-The study is a placebo-controlled, repeat dose study of 48 healthy female volunteers.
-The primary end point is to assess the pharmacokinetics of both formulations of endoxifen over 28 days.
-The secondary endpoint is to assess safety and tolerability.
-Subject to positive results from this study, we plan to advance to one or more Phase 2 clinical studies in the second half of 2017.
+We are developing both oral and a topical formulation of endoxifen.
+In mid-2017 we completed a Phase 1 clinical study which was conducted by a leading Clinical Research Organization in Australia.
+The study was a placebo-controlled, repeat dose study of 48 healthy female volunteers.
+The objectives were to assess safety, tolerability and pharmacokinetics of both formulations of endoxifen over 28 days.
+All objectives were successfully met in the topical arms of the study.
+We plan to report results from the oral arm in the fourth quarter of 2017.

 We are also evaluating endoxifen in the neo-adjuvant setting, meaning it would be use to treat breast cancer before surgery to remove the cancerous tumor.

-Our third program uses our patented microcatheter technology to deliver drugs through the nipple directly to the site of the cancer.
-The goals of this delivery method are to increase the amount of the drug getting to the targeted area while reducing the side effects caused by delivering the drug through the blood stream.
+We are developing our patented microcatheter technology to deliver therapeutics through the nipple directly to the site of the cancer.
+The goals of this delivery method are to increase the amount of the therapy getting to the targeted area while reducing the side effects that would otherwise be caused by delivering the drug through the blood stream.

 We are currently conducting a Phase 2 study using our microcatheter technology to deliver fulvestrant at Montefiore Medical Center.
 This trial is a Phase 2 study in women with ductal carcinoma in situ (DCIS) or Stage 1 or 2 breast cancer (invasive ductal carcinoma) scheduled for mastectomy or lumpectomy within 30 to 45 days.
 This study is assessing the safety, tolerability, cellular activity and distribution of fulvestrant when delivered directly into breast milk ducts of these patients compared to those who receive the same drug by injection.
 Of the 30 patients required for full enrollment, six will receive the standard intramuscular injection of fulvestrant and 24 will receive fulvestrant with our microcatheter device.